-The shangshusheng 尚書省 "Department of State Affairs" was the head of the central government between the Wei 曹魏 (220-265) and the Song 宋 (960-1279) periods.
+The shangshusheng 尚書省 "Imperial Secretariat" (from the Tang period on "Department of State Affairs") was the head of the central government between the Wei 曹魏 (220-265) and the Song 宋 (960-1279) periods.
 Its Director (ling 令) was often factually the head of the civilian government.

-Emperor Wu's most trusted chief secretary was Zhang Anshi 張安世, and under Emperor Yuan 漢元帝 (r.
+Emperor Wu's most trusted chief secretary was Zhang Anshi 張安世 (d.
+62 BCE), and under Emperor Yuan 漢元帝 (r.
 49-33 BCE), Wulu Chongzong 五鹿充宗 (sic!) held the post of Director.
-At the end of the Former Han period, eunuch secretaries were very influential and wielded greatest power in the central government, like Hong Gong 弘恭 or Shi Xian 石顯.
+At the end of the Former Han period, eunuch secretaries were very influential and wielded greatest power in the central government, like Hong Gong 弘恭 or Shi Xian 石顯 (d.
+33 BCE).
 It was only under Emperor Cheng 漢成帝 (r.
 33-7 BCE) that the office of Director was taken over by regular state officials, often concurrently with other posts in high government.
-Huo Guang 霍光 and Wang Feng 王鳳, for instance, held not only the titles of General-in-chief serving as Commander-in-chief (da sima da jiangjun 大司馬大將軍), but were also Directors of the Secretariat.
+Huo Guang 霍光 (d.
+68 BCE) and Wang Feng 王鳳 (d.
+22 BCE), for instance, held not only the titles of General-in-chief serving as Commander-in-chief (da sima da jiangjun 大司馬大將軍), but were also Directors of the Secretariat.

 The six sections, in which various levels and channels of communication can still be clearly seen, were:

 |also called libucao 吏部曹; handling the emperor's relation with his highest ministers, later called Personnel Section

 |Section for Commandery Governors

 |handling the court's relation with the local administrators with a salary of 2,000 bushels and more

 |handling the communication with lower officials and commoners